rlemayd/Proyecto4-PDS/README.md

-# Project for Course "Proyecto de Desarrollo de Softfware" based on a Telegram Bot
+# Project for Course "Proyecto de Desarrollo de Software" based on a Telegram Bot

 This bot can do many things all related to make telegram groups better.